8 Best Homeowners Insurance Companies in Washington DC of 2023

 That’s why an insurer doesn’t look favorably on a homeowner who makes a claim because it believes that such a homeowner is more likely to make additional claims.

-And if there are multiple claims from many homeowners, this makes it worse for the insurer, and they need to have high financial stability to cover all the losses.
+And if there are multiple claims from many homeowners in one area, the need for the insurer to have financial strength is critical.

-For example, if a fire destroys your neighborhood and your home, and most homeowners affected by the damage have the same homeowners policy, they will most likely be filing claims all at once.
+For example, if a fire destroys multiple homes in your area, the homeowners will most likely be filing claims at the same time.

 Because the amount in which to repair these homes back-to-back can be catastrophic, the insurer may not be able to fulfill its financial obligations.